MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

     ![Screenshot of Paint 3D with image slimmed down to panel shape.](media/Paint-3D-slim-cube.jpg "Screenshot of Paint 3D with image slimmed down to panel shape")

-5. Change the color of the cube to a background that works for your image.
+5. On the right side of the screen, select **Edit color** to change the color of the cube to a background that works for your image.

     ![Screenshot of Paint 3D with Edit color command highlighted.](media/Paint-3D-edit-color.jpg "Screenshot of Paint 3D with Edit color command highlighted")